MichaelLogan11/busn32130_final_proj/README.md

 * "A Beginner's Guide to Investing" (PDF) - Final report submission with all visualizations and explanations
 * "Explore Your Portfolio Options" (tableau workbook) - Interactive workbook for you to explore how you may build your portfolio

-## "A Beginner's Guide to Personal Investing" Table of Contents
+## Table of Contents: "A Beginner's Guide to Personal Investing"
-1. Why Invest?
-Impact of inflation
+1. ...
-2. The benefits of compounding
+2. ...
 3. ...